royw/appimage-updater/WARP.md

 - **Testing** with pytest and coverage reporting
 - **Error handling**: Custom exception classes for different error types
 - **Async patterns**: Proper use of asyncio with semaphores for concurrency control
+- **Modular design**: Clear separation of concerns with dedicated modules for different functionality areas

 ## Logging